SHARE

 We bet you will love Tallinn Christmas Market.
 The market is beautifully unique in the whole of Europe.
 Tallinn has also many other things to see and to do so spending a few days in the city is recommended.
 And the best part is that the city has many charms to offer yet it is affordable.

 Tallinn lies close to Helsinki, so combining a journey to Helsinki and Tallinn is simple.
 A ferry from Tallinn to Helsinki or vice versa takes less than 2 hours.
 And from Helsinki, it is easy to continue to Stockholm.
-Another option is to take a bus to Riga and see the Latvian capital's idyllic Christmas Market.
+Another option is to take a bus to Riga and visit the Latvian capital's idyllic Riga Christmas Market.

 Cups of glöggi at the Talinn Christmas Market

 Have you visited Tallinn Christmas Market?
 What did you like the most?
+Comment below.

 Tags: , ,